05 January, 2022

 Lastly, we also expect to see a lot of movement in the public sector and amongst SMEs, as the Government has published a number of projects it intends to undertake during the year as part of its digital transformation plans, fiscal performance improvement measures, and SME enhancement programmes.

-Tax Leader, Libya, PwC Middle East
+ME Government and Public Sector Consulting Leader, PwC Middle East

 Tel: +966 56 943 3700